MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-bitlocker.md

 1. Connect to your Azure Stack HCI node.

-1. Run the following PowerShell cmdlet signed in as a local administrator:
+1. Run the following PowerShell cmdlet using local administrator credentials:

    > [!IMPORTANT]
    > - Enabling BitLocker on volume type BootVolume requires TPM 2.0.
    >
    > - While enabling BitLocker on volume type `ClusterSharedVolume` (CSV), the volume will be put in redirected mode and any workload VMs will be paused for a short time.
 This operation is disruptive; plan accordingly.
-For more information, see [Redirected mode on cluster shared volume]().
+For more information, see [How to configure BitLocker encrypted clustered disks in Windows Server 2012](https://techcommunity.microsoft.com/t5/failover-clustering/how-to-configure-bitlocker-encrypted-clustered-disks-in-windows/ba-p/371825).

     ```PowerShell
     Enable-ASBitLocker